 Chair, Department of Psychology

-Choices is a student run club at Clark University that focuses on providing students with a resource for useful and pertinent information about sexual health and pleasure.
+Choices is a student-run club at Clark University that focuses on providing students with a resource for useful and pertinent information about sexual health and pleasure.
 Choices offers a wide variety of services to the student body, including the sale of condoms, dental dams, pregnancy tests, lube, and a variety of sex toys.
 We also have an array of educational books about sexual health and sexuality.
-Each of our educators are trained to answer questions about sexual health, and if they are unsure of an answer, they are aware of which resources to guide the student to.
+Each of our educators is trained to answer questions about sexual health, and if they are unsure of an answer, they are aware of which resources to guide the student to.
 Choices also hosts a variety of events and workshops throughout the school year.
 These are focused around sexual health, pleasure, and identity.
 Choices often collaborates with outside resources, like the Center for Sexual Health and Pleasure, as well as clubs within Clark, like OPEN.
-We at Choices are excited to work with other health focused student run organizations to transform Clark into a healthy campus.
+We at Choices are excited to work with other health-focused student-run organizations to transform Clark into a healthy campus.

 Location: Third Floor of the Higgins University Center

 Clark University Health Services is an on-campus health clinic that provides outpatient care to the Clark community.
 Services provided include the diagnosis and treatment of illnesses, contraceptive and STD services, immunizations, and referral to off-campus specialists.
 Health services are required by law to maintain a student’s privacy, their parents may only find out